-Your doctor might suspect that you have hyperparathyroidism if routine blood tests show high levels of calcium in your blood.
-In order to confirm this diagnosis, your doctor will need to perform other tests.
+Your primary care provider might suspect that you have hyperparathyroidism if routine blood tests show high levels of calcium in your blood.
+To confirm this diagnosis, your primary care provider will need to perform other tests.

-Additional blood tests can help your doctor make a more accurate diagnosis.
-Your doctor will check your blood for high PTH levels, high alkaline phosphatase levels, and low levels of phosphorus.
+Additional blood tests can help your primary care provider make a more accurate diagnosis.
+Your primary care provider will check your blood for high PTH levels, high alkaline phosphatase levels, and low levels of phosphorus.

-A urine test can help your doctor determine how severe your condition is and whether kidney problems are causing it.
-Your doctor will check your urine to see how much calcium it contains.
+A urine test can help your primary care provider determine how severe your condition is and whether kidney problems are the cause.
+Your primary care provider will check your urine to see how much calcium it contains.

-Your doctor might take X-rays of your abdomen to check for kidney stones or other kidney abnormalities.
+Your primary care provider might take X-rays of your abdomen to check for kidney abnormalities.

 You might not need treatment if your kidneys are working fine, if your calcium levels are only slightly high, or if your bone density is normal.
-In this case, your doctor might just have monitoring tests done once a year and your blood-calcium levels checked twice a year.
+In this case, your primary care provider might monitor your condition once a year and check your blood-calcium levels twice a year.

-Your doctor will also recommend watching how much calcium and vitamin D you get in your diet.
-You’ll also need to drink plenty of water to reduce your risk of kidney stones and get regular exercise to strengthen your bones.
+Your primary care provider will also recommend watching how much calcium and vitamin D you get in your diet.
+You’ll also need to drink plenty of water to reduce your risk of kidney stones.
+You should get regular exercise to strengthen your bones.

-If treatment is required, surgery is the commonly used treatment.
-It cures hyperparathyroidism about 95 percent of the time, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+If treatment is necessary, surgery is the commonly used treatment.
 Surgical procedures involve removing enlarged parathyroid glands or tumors on the glands.
-Risks are rare and include damaged vocal cord nerves and long-term low levels of calcium.
+Complications are rare and include damaged vocal cord nerves and long-term, low levels of calcium.

-Calcimimetics, which act like calcium in the blood, can be prescribed.
-The use of these drugs can trick your glands into making less PTH.
-In some cases they are prescribed if surgery doesn’t work or if you can’t have surgery.
+Calcimimetics, which act like calcium in the blood, are another treatment.
+These drugs can trick your glands into making less PTH.
+Primary care providers prescribe these in some cases if surgery is unsuccessful or not an option.

 Hormone replacement therapy can help bones hold on to calcium.
-This therapy can be used to treat postmenopausal women with osteoporosis, although there are risks involved with prolonged use.
+This therapy can treat postmenopausal women with osteoporosis, although there are risks involved with prolonged use.
 These include an increased risk of some cancers and cardiovascular disease.